Linda Creed: Death

 Though diagnosed with breast cancer at 26, Creed continued working, teaming with composer Michael Masser on the song "The Greatest Love of All".
 Creed wrote the lyrics in the midst of her struggle with cancer.
 They describe her feelings about coping with challenges one faces, being strong whether you succeed or fail, and passing that strength on to children to carry with them into their adult lives.

 "The Greatest Love of All" was the main theme of The Greatest, a 1977 biopic of boxer Muhammad Ali.
-It was originally recorded by George Benson and released as a single in 1977, peaking at No. 2 on the R&B chart.
-In December 1984, the song was recorded by Whitney Houston for her 1985 self-titled debut album; it topped the singles charts in May 1986.
+The song was originally recorded by George Benson and was released as a single in 1977, peaking at No. 2 on the R&B chart.
+In December 1984, "The Greatest Love of All" was recorded by Whitney Houston for her 1985 self-titled debut album; it topped the singles charts in May 1986.

-Weeks before Houston's version reached number one, Creed died of breast cancer on April 10, 1986, at age 37.
+Weeks before Houston's version reached number one, Creed died of breast cancer on April 10, 1986, at the age of 37.
 The following year, her family and friends established the Linda Creed Breast Cancer Organization in her honor.
 The organization serves women in Pennsylvania and the surrounding counties.

 In 1992, Creed was posthumously inducted into the Songwriters Hall of Fame.
+In 2026, Creed was inducted into the Rock and Roll Hall of Fame through the musical excellence category.